Budget-App-Group/budget-app/README.md

 This project uses a stack based on ReactJS, NodeJS, Express and PostgreSQL.
 Additional technologies are Sockets.io, Googlemaps in react, NodeMailer, and SASS

-The project was created By Whitney Wilken, Nick Hunsaker, and Colby Birrell.
+The project was created By Whitney Wilcken, Nick Hunsaker, and Colby Birrell.